How God Uses Ordinary Superheroes

 But she was.

-Have you ever thought we may be guilty of the same thing when we reflect on Bible characters?
-Moses, Noah, Abraham. . . we tend to elevate them to a place of extreme superiority: a place free from the mundane, free from temptation, failure, or just everyday life.
+Have you ever thought we may have the tendency to do the same thing when reading the Bible?
+Moses, Noah, Abraham. . . we tend to elevate them to a place of extreme superiority: a place free from the mundane, temptation, failure, or just everyday life.

 Perhaps we unknowingly categorize them as superheroes.